Yen lifted by short squeeze, dollar choppy as Fed cues awaited

 SYDNEY The yen clung onto broad overnight gains in Asia on Friday as investors unwound bearish positions particularly against the Australian dollar, which suffered a major setback in the wake of disappointing jobs data at home.

-Trading in New York, however, was choppy with markets at first favoring the U.S. dollar as investors reacted to headlines showing a steep drop in new claims for jobless benefits last week.
+Trading in New York, however, was choppy with markets at first favouring the U.S. dollar as investors reacted to headlines showing a steep drop in new claims for jobless benefits last week.

-But the greenback then went into reverse gear after the Labor Department attributed much of the decline in benefit claims to computer problems in two states.
+But the greenback then went into reverse gear after the Labour Department attributed much of the decline in benefit claims to computer problems in two states.

-"So, it looks like the latest data do not reflect underlying changes in labor market conditions," analysts at JPMorgan wrote in a note.
+"So, it looks like the latest data do not reflect underlying changes in labour market conditions," analysts at JPMorgan wrote in a note.

 The yen, though, outperformed its major peers thanks to a solid rally against the Australian dollar, which sagged after surprisingly soft employment figures prompted investors to quickly price back in the risk of an interest rate cut.